Steve Benson (cartoonist)

-Stephen Reed Benson (born January 2, 1954), is a Pulitzer Prize-winning editorial cartoonist.

-Biography
+Stephen Reed Benson (January 2, 1954 – July 8, 2025) was an American editorial cartoonist.
+In a career spanning over 40 years, most of it spent at The Arizona Republic, Benson was awarded the Pulitzer Prize for Editorial Cartooning in 1993.

+Background

+Stephen Reed Benson was born on January 2, 1954, in Sacramento, California, and grew up in Texas, Indiana, and Utah.
+As the grandson of former U.S. Secretary of Agriculture and former LDS Church president Ezra Taft Benson, he attended Brigham Young University, from which he graduated cum laude.
+He was a Mormon missionary in Japan for two years.

+Benson was married to Mary Ann Christensen in 1977, and to Claire Ferguson in 2020.
+His first marriage, which produced four children, ended in divorce.

+Benson died from complications arising from a stroke on July 8, 2025, at the age of 71, at a care facility in Gilbert, Arizona.

+Career

-Stephen Benson was born on January 2, 1954, in Sacramento, California.
-As the grandson of former U.S. Secretary of Agriculture and former LDS Church president Ezra Taft Benson, he attended Brigham Young University, from which he graduated cum laude, and became the cartoonist for the Arizona Republic in 1980.
-He moved to the Tacoma Morning News Tribune in 1990, but then returned to the Arizona Republic in 1991, and remained until laid off in January 2019.
-Benson is now the staff political cartoonist for Arizona Mirror news and his work continues to be nationally distributed by Creators Syndicate.
+Benson became the cartoonist for The Arizona Republic in 1980.
+He moved to the Tacoma Morning News Tribune in 1990, but then returned to The Arizona Republic in 1991, and remained until laid off in January 2019.
+Until retiring in 2023, Benson was the staff political cartoonist for the Arizona Mirror and his work continued to be nationally distributed by Creators Syndicate.

-Awards
+Reception

-Benson was awarded the 1993 Pulitzer Prize for Editorial Cartooning, was a Pulitzer finalist in 1984, 1989, 1992, and 1994, and has received a variety of other awards.
-He has served as president of the Association of American Editorial Cartoonists.
+Benson was awarded the 1993 Pulitzer Prize for Editorial Cartooning, was a Pulitzer finalist in 1984, 1989, 1992, and 1994, and received a variety of other awards.
+He served as president of the Association of American Editorial Cartoonists.
 His cartoons have been collected in a number of books.